r0667002/r0667002.github.io/_pages/publications.md

 ---
 layout: archive
-title: "Arenberg Watermill"
+title: "Arenberg watermill"
 permalink: /arenberg-water-mill/
 author_profile: true
 ---

-This is the base for the future website showing the real-time statistics on the Arenberg Watermill.
+This is the base for the future website showing the real-time statistics on the Arenberg watermill.
 In the future, it will show [real-time data](https://tibogeenen.be/real-time-data/) like power and rotational speed, along with the possible mechanical energy it produced since December 2021.

 Why was this made?
 ======